What You Need to Know About Tumor Testing

 If you decide to do biomarker testing, your tissue may be tested at the hospital or clinic where you are being treated, but it is most commonly sent to a certified company and laboratory.
 Your oncologist should order these tests and work with the pathology department in your hospital or clinic to arrange for your tissue to be sent to the right place.
-Results from this testing usually takes one to two weeks.
-Biomarker testing is not always covered under insurance.
+Results from this testing usually take one to two weeks.
+Biomarker testing is not always covered by insurance.
 Your doctor, nurse navigator or financial support team may be able to help with understanding your insurance coverage.
 Still, it is important to ask about any out-of-pocket costs associated with tumor testing.

 What if I have already had a biopsy and my tumor was not tested?

 Sometimes treatment can cause a tumor makeup to change or the tumor to become resistant to targeted therapy.
 Ask your doctor about re-testing your tumor after your first treatment.

 If the tumor tissue from your biopsy was not tested for molecular markers, you may want to ask your doctor if biomarker testing is right for you and if there is any leftover tissue that can be tested.
 Your doctor might also consider doing another biopsy or performing a blood test.
 The blood test is called a "liquid biopsy" (a simple blood draw).
 Liquid biopsies are not quite as accurate as tissue biopsies but can find several types of mutations.
 Lung cancer treatment can sometimes cause the makeup of a tumor to change, so some doctors may recommend another biopsy or liquid biopsy after you have already been on treatment and your tumor has become resistant to treatment.
 This allows doctors to get the most accurate and timely information available about your tumor.